Supporting the Development of Referees

 Referee Observer Workshops are provided at various times throughout the year.
 To register your interest in a workshop, please contact the Referee Development Manager Andy Moisey.

-You will need to have an in-date FA Criminal Record Check, Safeguarding Children Certificate and have attended one of our Observer workshops.
+You will need to have an in-date FA Criminal Record Check, complete the Safeguarding For All course, complete a DBS check and have attended one of our Observer workshops.
 You should also be at least a Level 6 referee to be considered as an Observer.